I'm a freelance illustrator, part-time library assistant, sporadic painter/print maker, occasional cake baker, and

 I studied illustration at Kingston University, London, where I found myself in the unusual situation of being picked up by a publisher at my degree show in 2003.
 My first self-penned picture book, "Fish Don't Play Ball" was published in 2004.
 My second, “Munch”, followed in 2005 and was longlisted for the Kate Greenaway Medal.

 My most recent work includes the multi award nominated "Anisha: Accidental Detective" series, written by Serena Patel and published by Usborne.
-The first title in that series won the 2020 Sainsbury's Children's Book Award in the Fiction category, and Best Crime Novel for Children in the 2021 Crimefest awards.
+The first title in the series won the 2020 Sainsbury's Children's Book Award in the Fiction category, and Best Crime Novel for Children in the 2021 Crimefest awards.

 I'm rather fond of sneaking self portraits and/or bunny slippers into my illustrations.
 As you can probably guess, I love books and you can often find me making a fool of myself preaching the good gospel of the library to local school children.